 Iris Images

 Iris images are treated separately from other images, since they involve non-visible wavelengths and have markedly different data storage and transmission requirements.
-A normal camera such as can be used for photographs described above, should not be used for iris capture.
+A normal camera, such as can be used for photographs described above, should not be used for iris capture.

 Iris Capture Devices